Monday, May 25, 2009

 (The Zac Brown Band, Chicken Fried)

 I was thinking about how strange we Americans can be... having a holiday like "Memorial Day"... one that is meant to be a day to honor the brave men and women who paid the ultimate sacrifice for our freedom that we commemorate by...
-BBQ's and Beer, maybe a little bit of baseball (or basketball... go Cavs!)...
+BBQ's and Beer, maybe a little bit of baseball (or arena football... go Glads!)...

 Just as I was about to comment to a co-worker the apparent disconnect... the seemingly irreverent way we have of celebrating what (I was then thinking) should be one of our more somber days... the lines (above) from the song Chicken Fried popped into my head...